4-hydroxytamoxifen Topical Gel in Reducing the Risk of Breast Cancer in Women with Mammographically Dense Breast

 - Treatment with any investigational drug or investigational biologic within 30 days of initiating study treatment or during the study

-I. To estimate and compare the percent change in mammographic breast density (using Cumulus software) from baseline to month 12 in women applying 2 mg afimoxifene (4-hydroxytamoxifen [4-OHT]) gel per breast versus placebo.
+I. To estimate and compare the percent change in mammographic breast density (using Cumulus software) from baseline to month 12 (or month 13-18 under the COVID-19 contingency plan) in women applying 2 mg afimoxifene (4-hydroxytamoxifen [4-OHT]) gel per breast versus placebo.

 I. To compare the Cumulus versus (vs.) Volpara breast density measurement methods to estimate percent change in mammographic breast density from baseline to month 12 in women applying 2 mg of 4-OHT gel per breast vs. placebo.